Ambro86/Accessible-github-assistant-in-wxpython/readme.md

 * German
 * Russian

 If your system language is one of these and the corresponding translation file is present, the application will display in that language.
-Otherwise, it will default to Italian (the original language of the strings in the source code if no other translation is found).
+Otherwise, it will default to English.

 ## Prerequisites